prabhakar-umpl/wp-slideshow/README.md

 # wp-slideshow
-Using this plugin where user can add multiple slideshow in their post or page with desired order of image display
+Using this plugin where user can add  slideshow in their post or page with desired order of image display

+# Shortcode
+You can use shortcode [wpssbp_slideshow] for display slideshow in frontend